Trust and assumptions

 How to use the estimates responsibly

-Energy bills, equipment performance, incentives, and installation costs vary by home, climate, utility, and contractor.
-Treat each output as a planning estimate and confirm meaningful decisions with qualified local professionals and current local pricing.
+Energy bills, equipment performance, incentives, and installation costs vary wildly by home, climate, utility, and contractor.
+Treat each automated output as a high-level planning estimate.
+Use the "Customize advanced assumptions" toggles to overwrite our baseline math with exact numbers from a professional contractor quote.